 Ariel Johnston, RD, LD, is the creator of The Tasty Balance.
 Here, she writes about what dietitians want you to know.

 Don’t let your focus be solely on the calories a snack or meal contains or if this food will help you gain or lose weight.
 Food has so much more to offer than just calories and considering the other benefits of food provides a healthier perspective.
-Frequently, health benefits are improved when foods are combined; this is called food synergy.
-For example, drinking orange juice with a spinach omelet increases your body’s ability to absorb the iron in the spinach because of the vitamin C in the orange juice.
+You need a balanced diet of foods that contain healthy fats, protein and carbs.
+You also need food (and thus calories) to fuel your day and wellness goals.

 Carbohydrates fuel every organ in our bodies and are essential when it comes to exercise.
 Our bodies store carbohydrates as glycogen, providing energy to muscles during a workout.
 After we exercise, those energy stores need to be replenished with carbohydrates to prevent our bodies from breaking down muscle protein for energy and help us recover.
 This is why the day after an intense workout, you may crave bread.
 It’s your body’s way of telling you what you need!

 4. A balanced diet is usually the best diet.

 Generally speaking, dietitians promote a well-rounded, balanced diet and don’t recommend eliminating food groups.
 Things that belong in your diet are macronutrients (carbs, fat and protein) and micronutrients (vitamins and minerals).
 Things that don’t belong in your diet are stress, guilt or shame around what you’re eating or not eating.
 Those feelings inevitably happen when restriction is part of your diet.